salt-formulas/salt-formulas/doc/source/develop/quickstart-vagrant.rst

 .. code-block:: bash

-    $ cd /srv/vagrant-openstack
+    $ cd /srv/vagrant-cluster
     $ vagrant status

     Current machine states:

-    openstack_config          not created (virtualbox)
-    openstack_control         not created (virtualbox)
+    cluster_config          not created (virtualbox)
-    openstack_compute         not created (virtualbox)
+    cluster_service         not created (virtualbox)

-Setup SaltStack-Formulas config node, launch it and connect to it using following commands, it cannot be provisioned by vagrant salt, as the salt master is not configured yet.
+Setup config node, launch it and connect to it using following commands, it cannot be provisioned by vagrant salt, as the salt master is not configured yet.

 .. code-block:: bash

-    $ vagrant up openstack_config
+    $ vagrant up cluster_config
-    $ vagrant ssh openstack_config
+    $ vagrant ssh cluster_config

 Bootstrap Salt master